valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-backend-libraries.md

   - Spring beans: ContextResource, ContextService, ContextRepository, UserContextRepository
   - Domain: UserContextDTO, Context, ContextProcess, MenuItem, UserContext

+* **Moved Verzoek plugin property 'objectManagementId'** For the Verzoek plugin configuration, the property `objectManagementId` has been moved to a deeper level.
+This change can break any auto-deployment field that contains a Verzoek plugin.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 ## Deprecations